yovan-1/mental-wellness-project/README.md

  Improves user experience by providing instant feedback.
  Reduces server errors by catching invalid inputs before submission.
  Enhances security by ensuring structured and complete login credentials.

+Added a code for measurement validation in the tools.php page.
+Description
+This code provides a simple HTML form where users can input their stress level on a scale of 1 to 10.
+It includes basic form validation using JavaScript to ensure users enter a valid number within the specified range.

+How It Works
+The form displays a label and an input field where users can enter their stress level.
+The input field is restricted to values between 1 and 10 using the min and max attributes.
+When the user clicks the Submit button:
+A JavaScript function checks whether the entered value is within the allowed range.
+If the value is invalid, an alert message prompts the user to correct it, and the form submission is prevented.